Festive Burnout - what to do when Christmas creates stress, anxiety and overwhelm?

 Why is Christmas so stressful?

 The festive season is one that many of us look forward to, a time to connect with loved ones, to take a break from the everyday routines of work and chores and to experience the lighter side of life.
 But for many it’s also a time that carries a certain tension.
 Time spent in close proximity to extended family members can bring up a whole load of challenges and we don’t always relish the prospect.
-Couple that with the general pressures of this time of year, the additional expense of Christmas, the juggle of work and creating space for social obligations, the nights are drawing in and colder weather all makes it a less than comfortable time for many.
+There’s a special blog on family dynamics with Christmas, which will come in handy if yours is prone to arguments and rows, even in the season when all should be merry… Couple that with the general pressures of this time of year, the additional expense of Christmas, the juggle of work and creating space for social obligations, the nights are drawing in and colder weather all makes it a less than comfortable time for many.
 Those who struggle with social anxiety are particularly under pressure and the challenge of navigating the work Christmas party or the influx (or not) of invites from friends is not always welcome.

 hate-christmas-anxiety-stress